raymondkings/TripTracker/README.md

 - User can create, edit, delete, and view a trip
 - User can create, edit, delete, and view an activity
-- Activities can be sorted by date, and filtered by name
+- Activities can be filtered by name

 ## Analysis